-As Jesus was about to finish His ministry among men, and was soon to leave His disciples to "prepare a place for them," He made a marvellous promise of "another Comforter," who was to abide with them for ever, "even the Spirit of truth."
-John 14: 16, 17.
-And Jesus said that the "Comforter, which is the Holy Ghost, whom the Father will send in My name.
-He shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you."
+A S Jesus was about to finish His ministry among men, and was soon to leave His disciples to "prepare a place" for them, He made a marvelous promise of "another Comforter," who was to abide with them forever, "even the Spirit of truth."
+John 14:16, 17.
+And Jesus said, "The Comforter, which is the Holy Ghost, whom the Father will send in My name, He shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you."
 Verse 26.
 Said Jesus, "I will not leave you comfortless: I will come to you."
 Verse 18.
-That was to be accomplished by the coming of the Spirit.
+His coming was to be accomplished through the Spirit.
 In this way Christ was to be with His people, and in a more efficacious manner than when He was with them in the flesh.
 This Comforter was, in a manner, to exchange places with Christ, for the Spirit was to come from the Father, and Christ was to go to the Father.
-And Jesus said: "It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send Him unto you."
-John 16:7,
+Jesus said: "It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send Him unto you."